fivetanley/instanley/README.md

 ===============

 There are too many package managers for your projects nowadays.
-To install with Bundler, NPM, Bower, Leiningen or Maven:
+To install with Bundler, NPM, Bower, Leiningen, Maven or Composer:

 `instanley`